Sam Wedgbury

-Samuel Wedgbury (born 26 February 1989) is an English footballer who plays as a central midfielder for Worksop Town.
+Samuel Wedgbury (born 26 February 1989) is an English footballer who plays as a central midfielder.

 Wedgbury began his career at Worcester City in 2005 and became the club's youngest ever goalscorer after scoring on his debut aged 16.
 He attracted the interest of Sheffield United, and joined the club for a five-figure fee in January 2006.
 He made no first-team appearances during his time in South Yorkshire, although was loaned out twice; first to Mansfield Town and then to Hungarian club Ferencváros.
 He was released by Sheffield United upon the expiry of his contract in the summer of 2010, and signed for Macclesfield Town shortly after.
 He spent three seasons at Macclesfield, playing over 100 games.
 In May 2013, Wedgbury signed for Stevenage on a free transfer.
 In May 2014, he joined Forest Green Rovers, where he became a fan favourite for his guile, character and uncompromising style of play.
 He signed for Chesterfield on 22 May 2018 after his contract with Wrexham was cancelled by mutual consent.
 He has also represented the England C team.